zecure/shadowd.zecure.org/content/overview/python_connector.md

 ## What's next?

-You have successfully installed Shadow Daemon and the web application is protected by the blacklist.
+You have successfully installed Shadow Daemon, now you can start with the configuration.
-If you like it fast and simple you are done now!

-If you want the maximum security you should consider enabling the whitelist.
-The whitelist protects to some degree against unknown attack vectors as well as backdoors.
-There are tutorials that explain how to secure web applications with [existing rules sets]({{< ref "tutorials/protect_wordpress.md" >}}) and how to generate [custom rules]({{< ref "tutorials/protect_applications.md" >}}) for arbitrary web applications.
+If you do not know how to configure Shadow Daemon check out the tutorial about [rules]({{< ref "tutorials/rules.md" >}}).